oms9/HelioKnowUtils/README.md

     python paperMatch.py -i AllData.json -o W4Matches -w 4 -m 2

-## helioKnow
+## networkBuilder

-Open the file `helioKnow.py`, specify the input file by modifying the `inFile` variable.
+Open the file `networkBuilder.py`, specify the input file by modifying the `inFile` variable.
 Paste your API key into the `adsAPIKey` variable.
 Specify the number of iterations by modifying the `iterations` variable. 🔹